virtualandreality/text-flipper/README.md

 # text-flipper
-Automatically change text element with a simple anaimtion
+Automatically change text element with a simple animation